Monarchy of Canada and the Canadian Armed Forces: Colonies and Confederation

 Following the formation of the Canadian federation in 1867, a proper military was established for the new country.
 This group was joined three years later by Prince Arthur, who became the first royal to fight for Canada, against the Fenians who attempted to invade the country.
-For his service, the Prince was awarded the Canadian General Service Medal with the Fenian Raid 1870 bar.
+For his service, the Prince was awarded the Canada General Service Medal with the Fenian Raid 1870 bar.
 By 1874, the Royal Military College of Canada was established, with Queen Victoria's consent for the use of the royal prefix granted in 1878.
 Her grandson, King George V, gave the same permission for the Royal Canadian Navy when it was created in 1911, as did his son, King Edward VII, for the Royal Canadian Air Force six years after it was established in 1918.
 It was in the new Canadian navy that a young Prince Albert (later King George VI) served as a midshipman for the duration of 1913.